 What about communion?

-Twice a month we remember how Jesus offered his life on our behalf by celebrating the Lord’s Supper or Communion (This is the bit with the wine and the bread you always see on TV shows).
+Twice a month at the 10.15 service we remember how Jesus offered his life on our behalf by celebrating the Lord’s Supper or Communion (This is the bit with the wine and the bread you always see on TV shows).
 We usually do it at the end of the service and there’s absolutely no obligation to participate.
 You’re more than welcome to stay in your seat or to come up with those taking communion, but just have someone pray for you.
 This too will be explained when you come, so don’t worry about remembering all the details now.

 Where should I park?